• Twitter

 • Ensure the school operates within the financial regulations of the Local Authority and the requirements of the DfE Schools Financial Value Standard (SFVS).

-• Monitor expenditure of all voluntary funds held on behalf of the Governing Body by review of an audited annual statement of income and expenditure.
+• Monitor expenditure of all voluntary funds held on behalf of the Governing Body and receive an audited annual statement of income and expenditure.

-• Annually review the outcomes of the asset register stock check and approve the disposal of obsolete items.
+• Annually review the outcomes of the asset register stock check and approve the disposal of obsolete item

-• Review and monitor all financial policies including lettings, charging and remissions and expenses policies.
+• Review and monitor all financial policies including lettings, charging and remissions and expenses policie

 • Consider and promote income generation.

-• Annually review income generated from contracts and lettings; oversee the use of premises by outside users.
+• Annually review income generated from contracts and lettings; oversee the use of premises by outside user

 • Ensure all appropriate insurances are in place.

-• Monitor service level agreements annually and make decisions in respect of service level agreements ensuring value for money.
+• Monitor service level agreements annually and make decisions in respect of service level agreements ensuring value for mone

-• Make decisions on expenditure following recommendations from other committees.
+• Make decisions on expenditure following recommendations from other committees for example collaborative working arrangements with other schools and/or bodies to ensure value for mone

 • Annually review financial benchmarking data.

-• Monitor the implementation of actions arising from the Internal Audit report or of a financial nature from other inspection regime reports.
+• Monitor the implementation of actions arising from the Internal Audit report or of a financial nature from other inspection regime report

 • Ensure that premises and the learning environment are maintained and are fit for purpose.

 • Ensure that an annual inspection of the premises and grounds is undertaken and a report received identifying any issues.
-Inform the Governing Body of the report and set out a proposed order of priorities for maintenance and development for the approval of the Governing Body.
+Inform the Governing Body of the report and set out a proposed order of priorities for maintenance and development for the approval of the Governing Bod

-• Ensure professional surveys and emergency works are arranged as necessary.
+• Ensure professional surveys and emergency works are arranged as necessar

 • Oversee the use of premises by outside users.

-• Establish and keep under review an Accessibility Plan and an Asset Management/Building Development Plan.
+• Establish and keep under review an Accessibility Plan and an Asset Management/ Building Development Plan.

 Meetings: At least termly.